mukanov8/nextjs-solana-nft-viewer/README.md

 4. Due to the constraints of time I couldn't write (unit) tests with **Jest** as I initially intended
 5. For the same reason, I did not implement the NFT ordering with **Drag&Drop** and **undo** functionality
 6. For drag and drop functionality, I had an idea to wrap my NftItem components using [React-Dnd library](https://react-dnd.github.io/react-dnd/docs/overview) or using my own draggable implementation in [mukanov8/draggable-task](https://github.com/mukanov8/draggable-task) repo and useRefs
+7. For time based ordering/sorting, I might have done ascending instead of descending order.
+Please let me know during evaluation if I did it the right way